While joists, beams, and girders are structural members used to support a building, there are significant differences between them.

 The use of such configurations is dependent on the number of loads a structure has to bear.

-Dimension wise there is not a set criterion to differentiate between a beam and a girder.
+Dimension-wise, there is no set criterion to differentiate between a beam and a girder.

 The largest beam in a design is often referred to as a girder.